Bamboo-Forest-Rain/SEPTA-Debunched-App/notes/model-workflow.md

   - This is to retrieve the next "X" stop information as we predict initiation of bunching at "X" number of stops ahead.
   - Tools: Python, Google Cloud Storage

+- **Create and upload a dictionary containing trip schedules**
+  - Format:
+  {"60622": {"expectedHeadway": 1098.8, "start_time": "20:29:00"}
+  - SEPTA buses are dispatched based on their schedule everyday.
+Each bus trip has a unique trip ID.
+  - Tools: Python, Google Cloud Storage

 ## Step 5: Make Predictions on Request from Front-End

 ### Steps

 - **Data engineering**
+  - On user request:
-  - On user request, grab data from the cache, grab next X stops info from dictionaries, make joins and other engineering generate a prediction-ready json.
+    - Grab data from the cache
+    - Grab next X stops info from dictionaries based on the current bus arrivals
+    - Grab trip schedules
+    - Make joins and calculate headways, speeds, lateness, as well as associated lag variables
+    - Preprocess the data so it's ready to be predicted on

   - Tools: Google Cloud Functions

 - **Prediction making**
   - Use the serialized data to produce a json containing production results
-  - Return results in an array of "TRUE" and "FALSE"
+  - Return results in an array of "TRUE" and "FALSE" based on probability and a set threshold.
   - For example:
     [FALSE, FALSE, FALSE, TRUE, TRUE, TRUE, FALSE, FALSE, FALSE]